cluffa/kmeans_image_clustering_R/README.md

 ![](kmeans_clustering_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

 The outline could also be used to identify item type.
-I will try once with just the outline and another with both.
+I will fit and evaluate the model again with both and with only the outline.

 ``` r
 outline <- matrix(as.numeric(images > 0), nrow = N)